eclipse/mosaic.website/content/tutorials/_index.md

 ---

 With our series of tutorials you will learn the basics of Eclipse MOSAIC.
-The tutorials include different aspects and functionalities of the Eclipse MOSAIC, so you will be able to create simple to complex V2X scenarios according to your needs.
+The tutorials include different aspects and functionalities of the Eclipse MOSAIC, so you will be able to create simple to complex simulation scenarios according to your needs.

 {{< menu_overview tutorials >}}